uCFI-GATech/ucfi-compiler/README.md

     `make install`

 Now you should have llvm & clang toolchains available in the `install` folder. run `source shrc` in the root directory to add the installation folder into `PATH`

+5. build the ptwrite emulator

+   `#suppose you are under the root directory of this project`

+   `cd ptwrite-emulator`

+   `# if you want to use parallel shadow stack`

+   `./GenPTWriteFile.py ss`

+   You will get `pt_write_sim_ss.o` here, which is necessary to be linked into the final executable.
+Check [Compile a hello world to see how to use it](Compile-a-hello-world).

+   `# if you do not want to use parallel shadow stack`

+   `./GenPTWriteFile.py`

+   You will get `pt_write_sim.o` here, which is necessary to be linked into the final executable.

 ## Compile a hello world